 Ditch milk chocolate, try dark chocolate with a high percentage of cacao

-This is not an exhaustive list of all foods you should avoid but it’s a good start at getting on the right track.
+I hope these simple suggestions for swaps will make it easier you to make healthy diet choices.
+This is not an exhaustive list of all the foods you should avoid in spring cleaning your diet, but it’s a good start at getting on the right track.
 What tips do you have for maintaining a healthy and balanced diet?